Bippo799/jwt/README.md

 ## Mission Statement

-Create a Go library for JWT verification and signing that
+Create a Go library that
+* makes JWT verification and signing easy
+* makes claim validation easy
 * makes JWK retrieval easy
 * relies on 0 external dependencies outside of the standard library